naveensenapathi/rapid-assignment/README.md

 Run `grunt` for building and `grunt serve` for preview.

+##IMPORTANT

+Please make sure that you run browser enabled CORS.

 ## Testing

 Running `grunt test` will run the unit tests with karma.